 The fashions of the Georgian era were endless.
 The Georgian society saw that a strict code of fashions was to be adhered to.
 Suitable attire for the time of day was required.
 In this period there was undress (at home attire), half dress (late afternoon) and evening dress (full dress).

 In the Georgian period chains where highly elaborate and textured with designs.
 Slave chains where very popular which was a design that consisted of many different length of chain draping in multiple rows.
 Ribbons were often tied at the back of necklaces and used a clasps these where known as ribbon ties.
-In Georgian times there feelings and sentiments where expressed though they jewellery they where worn and given.
+In Georgian times their feelings and sentiments where expressed through the jewellery that were worn and given.
 People of the time wore tokens of love, tokens of sadness and love and tokens of mystery such as eye jewellery.
 Eye jewellery was also very fashionable, as well as portrait miniatures and hair jewellery.

-Hair was also often set in jewellery such as rings in rose coloured gold settings as locks or curls of hair or in pictures under domed glass with a message engraved with a love note such as "when this you see remember me", a meaningful date or initials.
-These where not only for memoriam, in death but they where also given for sentimental reasons as well in times of happiness.
+During this period, Hair was often used in Jewellery.
+Locks or Curls of hair was placed in rings, lockets, brooches or pictures frames under domed glass, with a love note message engraved, such as "when this you see remember me", with a meaningful date or initials.
+These were not only for memoriam in death, but they where also given for sentimental reasons as well in times of happiness.

 In Georgian times the jewellery was more subtle and stylised in design.
 Settings were less ornate and enamel was often used to highlight gems.
 Diamonds also tended to be rose cut, European cut and later old mine cut.
 Diamonds & paste stones alike were foiled from behind to enhance their brilliance.
 The styles in this era were the Rococo style- a filigree wire worked design that was highly elaborate, also the neoclassical style and the gothic revival.